Free PDF Download: Click Here To Download The College Baseball Recruiting Timeline

 - Meet with your high school counselor.
 Let them know you wish to play baseball in college so they can put you on track to take the correct courses.

-- Research scholarships and financial aid, find schools that will fit you budget and that offer majors you’re interested in.
+- Research scholarships and financial aid, find schools that will fit your budget and offer majors you’re interested in.

 - Train hard or play another sport and begin your throwing program after taking a break from throwing in the fall.